 ABOUT

-ABOUT GLOW4equality
+ABOUT GLOW4equality Foundation

 THE FOUNDER

-SARA CARLEMÅR Founder
+SARA CARLEMÅR | Founder & General Secretary

 Communications Strategist, Entrepreneur since 2005 and Social Entrepreneur since 2019 when I founded GLOW4equality.
 Throughout my career I’ve worked close to coaching as a tool and seen great results on the development of individuals as well as in creating sustainable change in organizations.
 I’ve seen the power of uniting around a shared goal.
 Outside of work I’ve always had a deep engagement in women’s and children’s rights, engaging in people, through voluntary commitments and managing different charity projects throughout the years.